![]() |

 Confidently characterize polymer samples from synthesis to final product

 The superior measurement sensitivity of the HR 30 and flat baseline of the Discovery DSC deliver measurement quality you can depend on.
-Viscoelastic measurements can be used to gain insight into the molecular weight and molecular weight distribution, while DSC can be used to examine the impact of thermal history and formulation changes on the polymer properties and crystallization behavior.
-Whether you are gaining insight for research and development or for quality control purposes, TA believes you should be confident in your measurements.
+Viscoelastic measurements can be used to gain insight into the molecular weight and molecular weight distribution, while Differential Scanning Calorimetry (DSC) can be used to examine the impact of thermal history and formulation changes on the polymer properties and crystallization behavior.